-- 1. Lower part of the interesseous membrane.
+- 1. Lower part of the interosseous membrane.

 - 2. Anterior inferior radio-ulnar ligament.

-- 3. Anterior ligament of the wristjoint.
+- 3. Anterior ligament of the wrist-joint.

 - 4. External lateral ligament.

 - 5. Internal lateral ligament.

 - 6. Palmar ligaments of the carpus.

 - 7. Pisiform bone, with its ligament.

 - 8. Ligaments connecting the second row of carpal bones with the metacarpals, and the metacarpals with each other.

-- 9. Capsular ligament of the carpo-metacarpal articulation of the thumb. - 10.
-Anterior ligament of the metacarpo phalangeal articulation of the thumb. - One of the lateral ligaments of that articulation. - 12.
-Anterior ligament of the metacarpo phalangeal articulation of the index finger; this ligament has been removed in the other fingers.
+- 9. Capsular ligament of the carpo-metacarpal articulation of the thumb.

+- 10. Anterior ligament of the metacarpo-phalangeal articulation of the thumb.

+- 11. One of the lateral ligaments of that articulation.